What is an Alcove Tub: 2018 Beginners Guide to Alcove Tubs

 As the alcove bathtub is seen as the mainstay or standard bathtub model, many are outfitted with a shower, blending the form and functionality of a shower with the compact nature of the alcove design.
 Even if you have just a normal alcove tub in your home, installation of a shower is quite simple and will add increased value to your home.
 But beyond just saving you space in your bathroom, alcove bathtubs come in a variety of different styles for a more therapeutic role-customizable and powered jets exist on a few models, ensuring a more relaxing bathing experience.
 While there are a few with a deeper water height, giving you a deeper soak which is useful for bathing with oils or muscle relaxation.
 The great thing about all of these types is that they all fall into the size range as discussed earlier, so you can retain the added benefit of higher end bathtubs even if your bathroom is of modest size.

 Alcove Bathtub Materials

-The primary materials for bathtubs in the alcove style are fiberglass, acrylic, cast iron and stone resin.
-Each have their advantages and disadvantages but ultimately your final decision will rely largely on your budget.
+The primary materials for bathtubs in the alcove style are fiberglass, acrylic, cast iron, and stone resin.
+Each has their advantages and disadvantages but ultimately your final decision will rely largely on your budget.